 - Release 26ai: Appendix A: Oracle AI Database 26ai Release Updates (Oracle AI Database New Features Chapter 13)

-- Oracle AI Vector Search Updates: What’s New for Oracle AI Vector Search AI (Oracle AI Vector Search User’s Guide Chapter 1)
+- AI Vector Search New Features for Oracle AI Database 26ai: What’s New for Oracle AI Vector Search AI (Oracle AI Vector Search User’s Guide Chapter 1)

 The Database New Features Guides outline new features by release updates and provide links to the relevant documentation.
-Below are several examples of features from various release updates and datatabse versions.
+Below are some examples of features from different release updates and database versions.
+Let’s begin with version 26ai.

 - Release Update 23.26.0 Features